JodaOrg/joda-beans/src/site/markdown/userguide-codegen.md

 * "" - do not generate any form of getter
 * "smart" - process intelligently, using "is" for `boolean` and "get" for other types
 * "private" - process as per "smart" but set scope as private
+* "package" - process as per 'smart' but set scope as package/default
 * "protected" - process as per "smart" but set scope as protected
 * "is" - generates `isXxx()`
 * "get" - generates `getXxx()`